nixime/nixlocker/README.md

 # Description

-Patrick's locker, is a utility designed for use on Linux systems to unlock LUKS encrypted partitions using a key file stored on an external USB device key.
+Nixlocker, is a utility designed for use on Linux systems to unlock LUKS encrypted partitions using a key file stored on an external USB device key.

-The source code of this utility isDistributed under The Artistic License 2.0*

-# Components

-# Design Docs
+# Design

+This package was designed and tested on an OpenSUSE Leap based system.
+In theory it should work with other distributions as nothing should be specific to the OpenSUSE environment; however the SPEC file likely lists package names that might be specific to OpenSUSE.

+# Installation
+Run the Makefile and install the resulting RPM.

-## Configuration
+# Configuration
-The locker utility works off a configuration file "/etc/nixime/plocker.cfg".
+The locker utility works off a configuration file "/etc/nixime/nixlocker.cfg".
 This file contains the information about the external device and LUKS partitions.

 <code>
 LABEL=NIXIME<br>